conmas/site/_posts/2014-11-13-android-everywhere-google-redesigns-android.md

 ---
 layout: post
-title: "Android Everywhere: Google redesigns Android, one app at a time"
+title: "Google redesigns Android, one app at a time"
 author: Connor Mason
 date: 2014-11-13